-The rep recognized the quote price, and came back with a question - "Is there a reason you're not considering vinyl?
+The rep recognized the quoted price, and came back with a question - "Is there a reason you're not considering vinyl?
 It's much cheaper and there isn't much difference visually."

-Conversational selling relies on a back-and-forth approach, which gives you an opportunity to let your prospect create urgency on their own end.
-If they're wavering on the decision to buy, here are a few tips to help establish that urgency:
+Conversational selling relies on a back-and-forth approach, allowing prospects to create urgency on their own.
+If they're slow to decide, here are a few tips to help guide the conversation:

-- Follow-up with a legitimate purpose - provide content, a recent blog post (like this one 😉) or a product update that relates to something you and your prospect have discussed previously.
+- Follow-up with something that provides value.
+Share a recent blog post or product update that relates to something you’ve discussed with your prospect.

 - Remind them of promotions in an informational and casual tone - "Hey Jeff, just a heads up that our promotional deal ends on December 10."

-When you interact with your family on a daily basis, do you find yourself texting them or emailing them more?
-The medium you connect with your prospect is just as important as the message itself.
+When you interact with your family on a daily basis, do you find yourself texting or calling them more?
+The medium you use to connect with your prospect is just as important as the message itself.
 If your prospect never answers your calls or emails, a short text might be the best way to get their attention.

-You don't need long-winded emails and phone calls to connect with people.
+You don't need long-winded emails and endless phone calls to connect with people.
 In fact, some of our best-performing messages are just simple Michael Scott gifs.
 The more authentic you are, the more potential customers will communicate with you!